-The automixer is a multichannel gain sharing mixer which automatically lowers the level of non-active audio signal sources, such as a microphone, while simultaneously adjusting the level of the active sources accordingly to maintain a desired target gain.
+Gain Sharing Automixer: Is a multichannel mixer which automatically lowers the level of non-active audio signal sources, such as a microphone, while simultaneously adjusting the level of the active sources accordingly to maintain a desired target gain.
 This eliminates the need for live mixing of audio sources.

 Gain sharing allows for the most natural sounding mix of multiple microphones.
-A Gain sharing automixer uses mathematics to reduce the individual gain of a microphone as more microphones are added.
+A gain sharing automixer uses mathematics to reduce the individual gain of a microphone as more microphones are added.
 For every doubling of the number of open mics, the automixer reduces the overall gain by 3dB.